multipapl/PM_Tools_Extension/README.md

 # PaplTools – Custom Blender Add-on

-**PaplTools** is a custom Blender add-on designed as a personal toolset to streamline and optimize workflows according to my specific needs.
+**PaplTools** is a custom Blender extension designed as a personal toolset to streamline and optimize workflows according to my specific needs.

 ## 🔹 Features:
 - Custom tool panel for quick access to frequently used functions